Lectures and Special Events

 September 18, 2014

 Charles Darwin’s visit to the Galápagos Islands in 1835 helped him decipher evolution by natural selection, the process responsible for the dizzying abundance of species on the planet.
 Today, hundreds of those species go extinct each year.
 In honor of the Museum’s special exhibition of Lonesome George, the famed Galápagos tortoise that was the last of his species, join us for an in-depth conversation about biodiversity and conservation.
 Uncover the issues and current environmental initiatives in the Galápagos, and explore the possibilities and perils that lie ahead.
 The conversation will feature Johannah Barry and Linda Cayot of the Galápagos Conservancy, James Gibbs of the State University of New York College of Environmental Science and Forestry, and Arturo Izurieta, Director of the Galápagos National Park.
-The discussion will be moderated by the Museum’s Director of the Center for Biodiversity and Conservation, Eleanor Sterling.
+The discussion will be moderated by the Museum’s Chief Conservation Scientist, Eleanor Sterling.

 More in this Series: